 As for Artifacts, there are a few you would want to take into this Battle.
 I recommend the following:

-Verdrigon Shield, so you can survive longer, especially if you may die before Jellyfish procs.
+Verdrigon Shield, so you can survive longer, especially if you may die before Octopus procs.

 Apollo’s Bow, for rounds where you kill an Explosive between rounds so you can deal as much damage to the exposed Racoon.